gurupratap91/gurupratap91.github.io/_posts/2015-06-04-identifying-objects.markdown

 </p>

 <p>
 As the problem was extended it made clear how important it is to have separate class for separate entities.
 We started with the <i>Line</i> class but later on the parameters that we were accepting as arrays and strings turned out to be separate classes.
 When we added the <i>Unit</i> class for the sides we had to make changes from the <i>Point</i> to the <i>Rectangle</i> and <i>Square</i> classes.
 This happened because of the dependency of these classes on each other.
 Frequent changes in the model makes refactoring a tedious task.
 This shows how important it is to think of a sustainable design while modelling the problem.
-Frequent changes in the model makes refactoring a tedious task.
+A good design ensures that the objects involved are identified before hand considering all possible use cases.
+This makes the process of adding methods and relating these objects quite easy.
 </p>
 </body>
 </html>